 There are lots of tips and tricks out there on how to effectively stop your milk supply comfortably.

-Here are seven ways to help dry up your milk without pain…
+Here are seven ways how to dry up your breastmilk without pain…

 7 ways to dry up your breastmilk – without the pain